piiano/vault-typescript/sdk/typeorm-encryption/README.md

 ## Known Limitations

 - Encryption is supported only for string columns.
 - Search queries are not supported on encrypted columns.
-Support for search queries is planned for a future release.
+Coming soon 🔜
+- Masking is not yet supported.
+Coming soon 🔜

 ## About Piiano Vault